-Prewar amateur film spanned a wide range of perspectives and purposes.
-While the Tennenbaum family footage consists of prewar home movies, the footage featured here consists of what we might term vacation footage.
-Dr. Benjamin Gasul filmed this footage in Warsaw in the summer of 1939 as part of a broader trip to Europe, which included Paris, as well as Moscow and sites of family significance in Eastern Europe.
-Gasul (1898-1962) was a Lithuanian-born American Jewish doctor who emigrated to the United States at the age of sixteen.
-After earning his medical degree at Rush Medical School in Chicago, he later studied in Vienna, where he met his future wife, Lala Rosenzweig.
-Gasul became a noted pediatric cardiologist, and was invited to speak at a conference in the Soviet Union in the summer of 1939.
+A Jewish-American doctor named Benjamin Gasul took this footage in Warsaw, Poland, in 1939 as part of a broader trip to Europe.
+Gasul had emigrated to the United States from Lithuania at the age of sixteen.
+After earning his medical degree in Chicago, he later studied in Vienna, where he met his future wife, Lala Rosenzweig.
+Gasul became a noted pediatric cardiologist, and he was invited to speak at a conference in the Soviet Union in the summer of 1939.

 It is nearly impossible today to view this footage without thinking about the likely fate of those the camera captures.
 At the time this material was filmed, however, we must remember that the intent—and the occasion—were very different.
-Indeed, at the moment while these scenes were filmed, Warsaw Jewish life (in all of its flavors, and not simply the orthodox manifestations featured here) did not signify the last days of a dying world, but instead the daily reality of a living one.3
+Indeed, at the moment these scenes were filmed, Jewish life in Warsaw—in all of its diversity, and not simply the orthodox culture depicted here—did not reflect a doomed community, but the daily reality of a living one.2